nmlarsen/dataviz-by-natalie/critique-by-design.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11203332"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 Starting from 1992, I used intervals of two in the x-axis.
 I felt that made more sense.
 In my sketch, I used intervals of four.
-But it wouldn't have worked out with the numbers ending on 2022.
+But it wouldn't have worked out with the years ending on 2022.
 I left the y-axis the same as in my sketches, but realized after I had already created it that the currency should be in US dollars.
+I wasn't sure how to achieve this at the time, so I left it as is.
+My other issue was with the color.
+I couldn't figure out how to keep the colors from blending in an area chart, and didn't know if I should consider changing them so the green and orange wouldn't blend into a brown-ish hue.

+I presented this chart to some peers in class, who gave me some constructive feedback.
+They appreciated the simplicity of this visualization compared to the original.
+They liked that I had taken out unneccesary information and added color to the two data points.
+They also liked the color choices, with green being representative of the ideal outcome and orange being the unfortunate reality.
+One suggestion they gave to fix the color issue was to change the chart type to a line graph.
+One person in our group explained that in their mind, an area chart is typically used to show parts to a whole.
+And that's not exactly what I was doing with this information.
+They also suggested experimenting with either the data set or the legend settings to see if I could somehow include a "$" to the values.

+Taking their suggestions, I edited the original Flourish chart and constructed the following final version.

+<div class="flourish-embed flourish-chart" data-src="visualisation/11203332"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I liked their suggesting for changing it from an area chart to a line chart.
+I think it simplified it further and takes out an additional unneccesary element that would distract from the message.
+I was also able to add a "$" to the popups, but was not able to include them on the y-axis.

 ##### Sources:
 1. "2022 Congressional Arts Handbook: Facts & Figures at Your Fingertips," Americans for the Arts, accessed September 17, 2022, https://www.americansforthearts.org/by-program/reports-and-data/legislation-policy/legislative-issue-center/congressional-arts-handbook.